LISTEN TO MY LATEST PODCAST EPISODE

 • Marking Tool: Highlight specific areas on the garment that need attention or modification.

-How to Review a Garment Sample: 5 Steps to Evaluate Clothing Samples
+5 Steps to Evaluate Garment Samples

 I’ve broken down the garment sample evaluation process into five key steps, allowing you to focus on each aspect of the garment step by step and keep a consistent sample review process.